Best ways to spend travel money in Southeast Asia: Debit and prepaid cards

 Using travel money cards

 A travel card allows you to hold a number of different foreign currencies at the same time.
 Spend in the currency of your destination and you can avoid the fee for currency conversion.
-Thai baht and Singapore dollars are supported currencies on a number of products, but Brunei dollars, Cambodian riels, Indonesian rupiah, East Timor dollars, Laos kip, Malaysian ringgits, Philippine pesos and Burmese kyats are not supported currencies.
+Thai baht and Singapore dollars are supported currencies on a number of products, but Brunei dollars, Cambodian riels, Indonesian rupiah, East Timor dollars, Laos kip, Malaysian ringgits, Philippine pesos and Myanmar kyats are not supported currencies.

 If you’re travelling to the aforementioned countries, a travel card with no currency conversion fee is suited.
 However, travel cards are fee-heavy products, so you’re going to pay for international transactions one way or another.
 For example, cards which don’t charge for currency conversion might charge for international ATM use.
-You’ll also have to pay front end fees when you purchase, load or reload the card.
+You’ll also have to pay fees when you purchase, load or reload the card.

 • Tip: If you purchase a travel card at a branch, there’s a chance it won’t have your name embossed on the front.
 This may cause issues with acceptance in Southeast Asia.